mvdh7/calkulate/docs/index.md

     pip install calkulate

+To upgrade in existing installation when there is a new release:

+    pip install calkulate --upgrade --no-cache-dir

+Since v2.2.0, Calkulate also requires [PyCO2SYS](https://github.com/mvdh7/PyCO2SYS) v1.1.1 or greater.
+This will be automatically installed by Pip if you don't have it.

 ## Get Calkulating!

 This documentation is intended to present a broad overview of how Calkulate works, rather than provide a detailed syntactic reference for every constituent module and function.